cthing/xmlwriter/README.md

 at the heart of the `XmlWriter` class.

 ### Building
-The libray is compiled for Java 17.
+The library is compiled for Java 17.
 If a Java 17 toolchain is not available, one will be downloaded.

 Gradle is used to build the library:
 ```